There was a time when I was working as a resume writer and was quite good at it

-You know such people, don’t you?
+So you know who I am talking about, you know such people, don’t you?

 People older than you but with absolutely nothing you can learn from.

-People who had almost everything much easier than our generation and, at the same time, are young and lucky enough not to remember the war.
+People who had almost everything much easier than our generation and, at the same time, are still young and lucky enough not to remember the war.
 People who have always taken their rights for granted without ever wondering where did such rights come from.
 People who take pride in saying that they don’t know what Twitter is.

 People who throw food in the bin the day before it expires.